 If you choose us as the care provider for your Home Care Package, you may not have to pay any contributions at all—provided your income is below the Income Tested Fee threshold.

 Care providers all set their own fees for things like case management, administration, and exit fees.
 Some care providers charge extremely high fees, in some cases taking upwards of 50 per cent of your Home Care Package funds.

 Always make sure you check and compare provider fees before choosing your care provider.

 At Absolute Care & Health, we keep our fees as low as possible, because we believe your Home Care Package funds should be used to pay for the services you need.
-We charge a set fee of just 10 per cent to cover administration and case management.
-We don't charge any other fees for management, set-up, or exiting if you choose to leave us.
+We charge a set fee of between 20-22 per cent to cover administration and case management.
+We don’t charge any other fees for management, set-up, or exiting if you choose to leave us.
 Ever.

 Do you still have questions?

 We have answers!
 We can help you understand every step of government funded home care.

 Our passion is helping people.
 If you want to keep living independently in your home, then we want to help you do it.
 That’s what we do for our clients all day, every day.